BeepIsla/csgo-commend-bot/README.md

   - friendly `Number`: Amount of commends you want to send as friendly
   - teaching `Number`: Amount of commends you want to send as teaching
   - leader `Number`: Amount of commends you want to send as leader
+- report:
+  - aimbot `Number`: Amount of reports you want to send as aimbotting
+  - wallhack `Number`: Amount of reports you want to send as wallhacking
+  - speedhack `Number`: Amount of reports you want to send as other hacking
+  - textabuse `Number`: Amount of reports you want to send as text abuse
+  - voiceabuse `Number`: Amount of reports you want to send as voice abuse
 - account:
   - username `String`: Username of the account you want to boost
   - password `String`: Pasword of the account you want to boost